Christiaan Huygens: Mathematics

 Huygens first became internationally known for his work in mathematics, publishing a number of important results that drew the attention of many European geometers.
-Huygens's preferred method in his published works was that of Archimedes, though he used Descartes's analytic geometry and Fermat's infinitesimal techniques more extensively in his private notebooks.
+Huygens's preferred method in his published works was that of Archimedes, though he made use of Descartes's analytic geometry and Fermat's infinitesimal techniques more extensively in his private notebooks.

 Published works

 Theoremata de Quadratura

 Huygens's first publication was Theoremata de Quadratura Hyperboles, Ellipsis et Circuli (Theorems on the quadrature of the hyperbola, ellipse, and circle), published by the Elzeviers in Leiden in 1651.
 The first part of the work contained theorems for computing the areas of hyperbolas, ellipses, and circles that paralleled Archimedes's work on conic sections, particularly his Quadrature of the Parabola.
 The second part included a refutation to Grégoire de Saint-Vincent's claims on circle quadrature, which he had discussed with Mersenne earlier.

 Huygens demonstrated that the centre of gravity of a segment of any hyperbola, ellipse, or circle was directly related to the area of that segment.
 He was then able to show the relationships between triangles inscribed in conic sections and the centre of gravity for those sections.
-By generalizing these theorems to all conic sections, Huygens extended classical methods to generate new results.
+By generalizing these theorems to cover all conic sections, Huygens extended classical methods to generate new results.

-Quadrature was a live issue in the 1650s and, through Mylon, Huygens intervened in the discussion of the mathematics of Thomas Hobbes.
-Persisting in trying to explain the errors Hobbes had fallen into, he made an international reputation.
+Quadrature and rectification were live issues in the 1650s and, through Mylon, Huygens participated in the controversy surrounding Thomas Hobbes.
+Persisting in highlighting his mathematical contributions, he made an international reputation.